The UK’s Second City is buzzing with things to do.

 If you are a big reader then clearly this new, huge library will be your idea of heaven.
 However, even if you’re not, the Library of Birmingham should be on your list.

 Don’t just admire it from afar: the interior is very beautiful and photogenic, the views are excellent and there are some very groovy café bars to check out.
 And did we mention that there’s an old Shakespeare room perched on the top of this ultra-modern building?

 The library is located handily next to Symphony Hall

 You know you are having a proper night out when you enter Symphony Hall – it’s a magnificent venue.
 Musicians from all genres love to perform here as the acoustics are excellent.

-The attractions we've highlighted are just the tip of the tourist iceberg in Birmingham.
-If you're planning on coming to the city (and we hope we've persuaded you that you should), take a look at our chic serviced apartments.
+The Birmingham attractions we’ve highlighted are just the tip of the tourist iceberg in the city.
+If you’re planning on coming to Brum (and we hope we’ve persuaded you that you should), take a look at our chic serviced apartments.

 - Stellar location right at the heart of the city